dangoslen/dependabot-changelog-helper/README.md

 | ------------ | ------------------------------------------------------------------------------------------------- |
 | `Bump`       | The starting word of a dependency bump entry line.
 Currently only supports single world prefixes. |

-The format of an entry is `- <entryPrefix> <package> from <oldVersion> to <newVersion>`.
 If a previous entry was written with a different entry (`Bump` vs `Bumps`), the entry will still get updated for updates within the same version as long as the prefix is a single word.